JasonDnfkr/testgit/English.md

 It is a great choice for me to continue my career in Shanghai city if it is possible.

-Hangzhou is this cool city in eastern China, it's the capital of Zhejiang province, it is famous for its West Lake, which has been inspiring poets and artists for ages; It has beautiful natural scenery, ancient temples, and a whole tea culture going on.
+Hangzhou is a cool city in eastern China, it's the capital of Zhejiang province, it is famous for its West Lake, which has been inspiring poets and artists for ages; It has beautiful natural scenery, ancient temples, and a whole tea culture going on.
 What's more, it's a hub for tech companies, so it gives infinite opportunities to young people like me.
 Definitely a must-visit spot for travelers and business folks!
 It is a great choice for me to continue my career in Shanghai city if it is possible.